Washington state launched in 2018 as an online marketplace to help private-sector workers compare retirement savings

 So far, it’s not a complete marketplace.
 Presently, the Retirement Marketplace offers nine retirement plan options through just three companies: Aspire Capital Advisors, Finhabits and the Saturna Trust Company.
 A 2020 report published from the Washington State Department of Commerce recommended allowing providers to charge employer fees to attract more providers to the marketplace, as they usually cover the cost of enrollment and account maintenance.

 Finhabits’ Roth IRA plan: Employees can contribute after-tax funds and pay no taxes if the funds are held until age 59½ or later.

 Finhabits’ traditional IRA plan: Employees contribute pre-tax funds via automatic contributions; withdrawals are taxable.

-Saturna Trust’s profit sharing plan: Employers determine how much employees can contribute and what the amount is based on; employees don’t make their own contributions.
+Saturna Trust’s profit-sharing plan: Employers determine how much employees can contribute and what the amount is based on; employees don’t make their own contributions.
+Learn more about profit-sharing plans and how they compare to 401(k) plans.

 Saturna Trust’s solo 401(k) for the self-employed: Self-employed workers can receive similar tax benefits to a traditional 401(k) plan; this is only for business owners and their spouses.